nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Loading up `Candidate's` details into the center panel in the application.

    1. Test case: `focus` on a `Candidate` in the system. <br>
-      Expecteed: The `Candidate's` information will be shown on the center panel.
+   Expected: The `Candidate's` information will be shown on the center panel.

-   2. Test case: `focus` on an `INDEX` that is out of bounds.
+   4. Test case: `focus` on an `INDEX` that is out of bounds. <br>
       Expected: No `Candidate` will be shown in the center panel, and an error message will be displayed.

-   3. Test case: `schedule clear` when `Candidate's` information is currently displayed on the center panel.
+   5. Test case: `schedule clear` when `Candidate's` information is currently displayed on the center panel. <br>
       Expected: `Candidate's` interview schedule will be automatically refreshed on the center panel.

-   4. Test case: `schedule add` when `Candidate's` information is currently displayed on the center panel.
+   6. Test case: `schedule add` when `Candidate's` information is currently displayed on the center panel. <br>
       Expected: `Candidate's` interview schedule will be automatically refreshed on the center panel.

-   5. Test case: `schedule edit` when `Candidate's` information is currently displayed on the center panel.
+   7. Test case: `schedule edit` when `Candidate's` information is currently displayed on the center panel. <br>
       Expected: `Candidate's` interview schedule will be automatically refreshed on the center panel.

-   6. Test case: `edit as/` when `Candidate's` information is currently displayed on the center panel.
+   8. Test case: `edit as/` when `Candidate's` information is currently displayed on the center panel.<br>
       Expected: `Candidate's` `ApplicationStatus` will be automatically refreshed on the center panel.

-   7. Test case: `edit` other attributes of `Candidate` when `Candidate's` information is currently displayed on the center panel.
+   9. Test case: `edit` other attributes of `Candidate` when `Candidate's` information is currently displayed on the center panel. <br>
       Expected: The center panel will be cleared.

-   7. Test case: `clear` when `Candidate's` information is currently displayed on the center panel.
+   10. Test case: `clear` when `Candidate's` information is currently displayed on the center panel. <br>
        Expected: The center panel will be cleared.

 ### Saving data